igrmk/mmmm/README.md

 Installation
 ------------

-You need lxml installation.
+You need Python 3 and lxml installation.
 On Debian/Ubuntu:

     sudo apt-get install python3-lxml